Best Bike Panniers of 2021

 |Material||Polyurethane-coated nylon||1000 denier Cordura nylon||600D reclaimed fishnet polyester||Nylon and cotton mixed fabric||600D Polyester with TPE coating|

 |Pockets||No sleeves or pockets||Two external zippered pokcets, two external bottle sleeves, helmet holder, three internal sleeves||External zippered pocket, removable internal laptop sleeve||Large outer pocket, stretch side pockets||Two external zippered pockets, two external bottle sleeves, internal padded laptop sleeve, two internal mesh pockets|

 Ortlieb Back Roller Classic

-The Ortlieb Back Roller Classic retains its Editors' Choice Award once again, setting the benchmark for touring style bike panniers with its high-quality construction, large storage capacity, and excellent weatherproofing.
-Its mounting system is easy to install and is highly adjustable to fit a wide variety of bike rack sizes and configurations, is very secure while riding, and makes it simple to mount and dismount the bag from the rack.
-The pack's roll-top design provides easy access to your gear and is very effective at keeping the load secure and protected from the elements.
+The Ortlieb Back Roller Classic sets the benchmark for touring style bike panniers with its high-quality construction, large storage capacity, and excellent weatherproofing.
+Its mounting system is easy to install and has several adjustable features to help fit a wide variety of bike rack sizes and configurations.
+It stays snug and secure while riding, and it's simple to mount and dismount the bag from the rack.
+The roll-top design provides easy access to your gear and provides a tight seal that keeps your load secure and well-protected from the elements.

-While the Back Roller Classic would certainly carry all your gear in any type of riding scenario, it is definitely optimally designed for touring with its huge single storage compartment, thick-coated polyester fabric, and burly weatherproof design.
-If you're looking for a pannier that's a little smaller to carry around town, provides more refined organization for your laptop, books, or small electronics, and has less of a utilitarian look, you may be more interested in one of the backpack, urban, or commuting style panniers.
+The Back Roller Classic could carry all of your gear in any riding scenario, but it's optimally designed for long-distance touring with its huge single storage compartment, thick-coated polyester fabric, and dependable weatherproof design.
+If you're looking for an option that's a little smaller to carry, provides better organization for your laptop, books, or small electronics, and has less of a utilitarian look, you may be more interested in one of the backpack, urban, or commuting style panniers.